NiraOra/AIhackathon/README.md

 # BuildClub AI Hackathon - Music for Reading

-> Idea: Music recommendation based on Article reading at that point in time
+> Idea: A music recommendation system for an article a user is reading at that point in time.

 ## Background